 5th-8th Grades: Don't Let it Loose Activity Guide

 This activity guide encourages teachers to explore the role of non-native species in our natural ecosystems.
 Interactive games and classroom activities instill students with the importance of responsible pet selection and ownership.

 Curriculum-based lesson plans and activities to be used in conjunction with the Everglades Mountains and Valleys video series.
 All lesson plans are written by local south Florida teachers and park rangers.

-These materials are generously supported by grants from the South Florida National Parks Trust and Peacock Foundation Inc.
+These materials are generously supported by grants from The Alliance For Florida's National Parks and Peacock Foundation Inc.